-How will the School/Council respond?
+How will the school/council respond?

-The action taken by the School and/or Council will depend on the nature of the concern.
+The action taken by the school and/or council will depend on the nature of the concern.
 The matters raised may for example:

 - . be investigated internally,

-- . be referred to the Police,
+- . be referred to the police,

-- . be referred to the External Auditor
+- . be referred to an external auditor

 - . form the subject of an independent inquiry

-In order to protect individuals, School and the Council, initial enquiries will be made to decide whether an investigation is appropriate and if so, what form it should take.
+In order to protect individuals, the school and the council, initial enquiries will be made to decide whether an investigation is appropriate and if so, what form it should take.
 Concerns or allegations which fall within the scope of specific procedures (for example, child protection or unlawful discrimination issues) will normally be referred for consideration under those procedures.
 Some concerns may be resolved by agreed action without the need for investigation.

-Within two weeks of a concern being received, Chair of Governor or appropriate School or Council Officer will write to the employee who raised the issue:
+Within two weeks of a concern being received, the Chair of Governors or an appropriate school or council officer will write to the employee who raised the issue: